g1eny0ung/blog/content/posts/build-a-chrome-extension-with-figwheel-main/index.md

 This is the first point we need to pay attention to: [Chrome Apps Content Security Policy](https://developer.chrome.com/docs/apps/contentSecurityPolicy/).

-Since we are in a development environment, Figwheel Main will insert some inline scripts (relate to its own functionality) into the document.
+Since we are in a development environment, Figwheel Main will insert some inline scripts (related to its functionality) into the document.
 You can view the `dev-main.js`:

 ```js
 if (typeof goog == 'undefined') document.write('<script src="/cljs-out/dev/goog/base.js"></script>')